This post may contain affiliate links. Please read my disclosure policy.

-A lightened-up sweet potato casserole with big flavor – sliced rounds of sweet potato seasoned with fresh lime and spices, topped with cheese and pumpkin seeds.
+A lightened-up sweet potato gratin with big flavors — sliced rounds of sweet potato seasoned with fresh lime and spices, topped with cheese and pumpkin seeds.

 Alongside other indulgent side dishes that pop up around the holidays, there’s always room for a healthy sweet potato casserole.